angadisarvesh7/ETG-Skill_India_Internship-IMS/README.md

 	As part of the admin menu

+	   1.Add items to the inventory

-	   1.You can add to the quantity of existing Inventory
+	   2.You can add to the quantity of existing item in the Inventory

-	   2.You can remove from the quantity of existing Inventory
+	   3.You can remove from the quantity of existing item in the Inventory

 The Inventory is updated everytime the a billing or a change is made to the inventory by admin.
+A record of every sale is maintained in the Sales.txt file.